MicrosoftDocs/learn/learn-pr/azure-devops/get-started-with-devops/includes/4-create-an-azure-devops-account.md

-Microsoft provides free Azure DevOps accounts for individuals, small teams, and open source projects.
+Microsoft provides free Azure DevOps accounts for individuals, small teams, and open-source projects.
 Enterprises can also sign up for Azure DevOps accounts that can scale to thousands of team members.
 We're going to sign up for a free Azure DevOps account to see how products can help us on our DevOps journey.

 > [!NOTE]
 > In this learning path, you'll use Azure DevOps Services, which Microsoft hosts for you.
 There's also [Azure DevOps Server](https://azure.microsoft.com/services/devops/server?azure-portal=true), the on-premises version of Azure DevOps Services that you can install and run on your own network.